 - Headcount growth.
 Companies hiring aggressively in sales, marketing, or ops are scaling and likely need supporting tools.

 - Industry awards or press mentions.
-Growth milestones that correlate with budget availability.
+Growth milestones that often correlate with budget availability.

 - Conference attendance or speaking.
-Prospects at industry events are often in evaluation mode.
+Prospects at industry events are frequently in evaluation mode.

-- Social media engagement.
+- Social engagement.
 Liking or commenting on content related to your space signals topical interest.

 Tier 3 signals (contextual):